New research offers hope of new treatments for lung and esophageal cancers

 “We have used ATF technology to successfully suppress SCC in vitro and in vivo … as a first step in the search for an effective treatment for SCC lung and esophageal cancers.”

-About Lisa Baker, Editor, Wellbeing News 4212 Articles
+About Lisa Baker, Editor, Wellbeing News 4624 Articles

-Editor Lisa Baker is passionate about the benefits of a holistic approach to healing.
-Lisa is a qualified Vibrational Therapist and has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.
+Editor Lisa Baker is a professional writer and the owner of Need to See IT Publishing.
+However, Lisa is also passionate about the benefits of a holistic approach to healing, being a qualified Vibrational Therapist.
+Lisa also has qualifications in Auricular Therapy, Massage, Kinesiology, Crystal Healing, Seichem and is a Reiki Master.